skip to main content

 Multi-Link Operation

 However, not all Wi-Fi 7 routers and client devices will support three simultaneous connections due to power consumption.
 For example, the more Wi-Fi radios and streams a mobile device uses, the faster its battery drains.
-So, you’ll most likely see support for two simultaneous connections, like 6 GHz + 5 GHz, although we assume desktops will support up to three.
+So, you’ll most likely see support for two simultaneous connections, like 6 GHz + 5 GHz, although I assume desktops support up to three.

 2.4 GHz5 GHz6 GHz